Breath: The New Science of a Lost Art

-Breath: The New Science of a Lost Art is a 2020 popular science book by journalist James Nestor.
+Breath: The New Science of a Lost Art is a 2020 popular science book by science journalist James Nestor.
 The book provides a historical, scientific and personal examination of breathing, with a specific interest in contrasting the differences between mouth breathing and nasal breathing.
-The book became a bestseller, selling over a million copies.
+The book became an international bestseller, selling over two million copies worldwide.

 Summary

 The book examines the history, science, and culture of breathing and its impacts on human health.
 It investigates the history of how humans shifted from the natural state of nasal breathing to chronic mouth breathing.
 Nestor explores research that argues that this shift (due to the increased consumption of processed foods) has led to a rise in snoring, sleep apnea, asthma, autoimmune disease, and allergies.
 It includes Nestor's first-person experiences with breathing.
 He also worked with scientists at Stanford University whose research suggests that returning to a state of nasal breathing will improve an individual's health.
 Nestor wrote the book after ten years of researching the subject.